AgataDiCalogero/nttdata-app/REFACTORING_CHECKLIST.md

 - ✅ Files reorganized into `container/`, `view/`, and `store/`.
 - ✅ `PostsStore` implemented at `src/app/features/pages/posts/store/posts.store.ts`.
-- ✅ Thin re-export stubs left at the feature root to preserve existing imports while the repo migrates to canonical imports.
+  -- ✅ Thin re-export stubs were used during migration and have now been removed; imports were migrated to canonical paths.

 Next tasks (recommended, ordered)